 domestic relations orders are entered, among other things.

 Request a free case consultation today by filling out our online form.

 Divorces put a lot of stress on all parties involved, and you may feel

 overwhelmed by all of the constant attention and management your case

 requires.
-At James D. Madden & Aruna P. Rodrigo, Family Law Attorneys,
+At Aruna P. Rodrigo, Family Law Attorney, our San Bernardino

-our San Bernardino family law attorneys have helped hundreds of clients
+family law attorney has helped hundreds of clients successfully navigate

 fill out our online form to request a free case consultation.